 - Done so blatantly in Banjo-Tooie that it almost counts as a lampshading.
 When Banjo rises to Cloud Cuckoo Land, we see the Isle O' Hags laid out below, with all the disparate levels right next to each other - most significantly the blazing volcano and freezing mountain of Hailfire Peaks.

-- Averted in Diablo II, where there's a specific 'travel gap' between the different Acts - an (unseen and assumed) caravan takes you from the temperate Rogues camp to the desert of Lut Gholein, then an unseen boat takes you from the desert to the jungle of Kurast, then the end of that Act opens a magical portal directly to Hell.
-If you have the LoD expansion, a helpful angel teleports you directly from Hell to the fifth Act in the snowy mountains.
+- Averted in Diablo II, where there's a specific "travel gap" between the different Acts - an (unseen and assumed) caravan takes you from the temperate Rogues camp to the desert of Lut Gholein, then an unseen boat takes you from the desert to the jungle of Kurast, then the end of that Act a magical portal directly to Hell is opened.
+If you have the LoD expansion, a helpful angel teleports you directly from Hell to the snowy mountains for the fifth Act.

 - Lampshaded in Paper Mario.
 While two separate areas being next to each other and having different climates isn't rare, there's one part of the game where a forest borders a gulch, and the sky is lit according to which side of a gate you're on.
 Goombario's description mentions how it's amazing that the scenery can flip between the two so quickly.

 - Impossible Creatures is set on an island chain called Isla Variatas which manages to contain polar, forested and desert islands.

 - Brutal Legend has about half a mile and a deep chasm between icy mountains and sweltering jungle.
 Most of the other transitions are better, though.